cortexproject/cortex/docs/proposals/api_design.md

   - `/user_stats` -- The per user stats endpoint will exist at this endpoint
   - `/chunks`
   - `/rules/*`
-- `/` -- Endpoints directly exposed under the root `/` path will be maintained as is.
+- `/` -- Endpoints directly exposed under the root path.
+This is identical to current behaviour.
   - `/config`
   - `/ring`
   - `/ruler_ring`